 None of the Company's Own Funds are subject to transitional arrangements.
 The Company has no Ancillary Own Funds.
-There are ring-fenced funds, specifically relating to Nationale Borg.
-These funds have been separately assessed and it has been determined that this will have an immaterial impact on the SCR.

 There are no other deductions made from Own Funds, nor is there any restriction affecting the availability and transferability of Own Funds within the Company.